-According to the 2018 Job Outlook report published by the National Association of Colleges and Employers (NACE), business is the top degree in demand.
-68% of employers surveyed by NACE plan to screen students by their GPA using a 3.0 as a cutoff.
+According to the 2019 Job Outlook report published by the National Association of Colleges and Employers (NACE), business is the second-most in-demand degree.
+73% of employers surveyed by NACE plan to screen students by their GPA using a 3.0 as a cutoff.
 Employers will also review candidates for critical skills and attributes, including the eight career readiness competencies: